ermshiperete/job-dsl-plugin-wiki/Home.md

 Once you know how to create a "seed" job from the tutorial, start looking at the [[Real World Examples]] for examples to steal from.  **For formal documentation, the [[Job DSL Commands]]** page has what is available directly in the DSL at this time, and there are also some [[User Power Moves]] you can try to make your life easier.

+After you get familiar with some of the commands, try them out at the [Job DSL Playground](http://job-dsl.herokuapp.com/).

 If you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block|The Configure Block]].
 It's also possible (and easy) to [[define your own DSL commands|Extending the DSL from your Job Scripts]] using monkey patching.

 There is a great load of information on [the forum](https://groups.google.com/forum/#!forum/job-dsl-plugin), but some stuff is also making its way into a [[FAQ|Frequently Asked Questions]].